 As always: More than personal anecdote, we are looking for work that grapples with human consciousness on a global level, incorporates uncommon themes.
 Figurative, speculative, and metaphysical work encouraged and appreciated.

-Please submit up to three short prose / prose poetry pieces, no more than around 500 words a piece, or 3-5 poems in a single document.
-Put your name and email address in the document.
+Please submit up to three short prose / prose poetry pieces, no more than around 500 words a piece, or 3-5 poems.
+Or a combination.
+Put everything in a single document.
+Also, put your name and email address in the document.

 Please submit up to three images in JPEG or PNG format.
 We're looking for bizarre / curious / fantastic / eccentric / surreal art work to intersperse with the written word.
 This might be photography, painting, digital wizardry, or a combination